elephantscale/es-training-new/digital-transformation/06-Blockchain.md

 <img src="../assets/images/digital-transformation/3rd-party/us-blockchain-technology-market.png" style="width:70%;" />

-* BLockchain is a technology created by an anonymous to implement Bitcoin
+* BLockchain is a technology created by an anonymous developer to implement the Bitcoin crypto-currency

 * However, Blockchain has many other important applications and the market for BLockchain technology is expanding rapidly